bholeynath1008/Python-For-All/notes-by-topics/6-asyncio.md

 **Meaning:**
 Tasks run **one after another**.
 Each task must **finish completely** before the next one starts.
+**Example:**
+To download 100 images from internet, one downloads completes then another 2nd one starts, then 3rd one starts (one by one) which is very slow.
+If each image takes ~2 seconds → ~200 seconds (more than 3 minutes)
 **How it is achieved:**
 * Normal synchronous code
 * Using `await` one by one in async code